Paying for College — Funding your Future!

 B.C.
 Raupe Memorial Travel Grant

-The Raupe Travel Grant is a scholarship offered to the University of North Texas undergraduate students who are attending a conference that will not only benefit the university but themselves as well, enriching the student with the knowledge and a learning experience that they can’t get in a classroom setting.
+The Raupe Travel Grant is a scholarship offered to the University of North Texas undergraduate students who are attending a conference that will benefit not only the university but themselves as well, enriching the student with the knowledge and a learning experience that they can’t get in a classroom setting.
 Read more.

 FAFSA — apply every year!